Hägar the Horrible: Setting and format

 The strip is set in the Middle Ages in an unnamed coastal village somewhere in Norway.
 Hägar's Norwegian lineage was revealed at least once in a daily strip (July 18, 1984).
 His son, Hamlet, asks Hägar if he can tell people they're Norwegian.
 Hägar replies that it isn't necessary: "It might sound like bragging."

 Although anachronisms occur, they are not deliberate mainstays of the strip, as in other period burlesque strips like The Wizard of Id.
 The strip follows a standard gag-a-day daily format with an extended color sequence on Sundays.

 Much of the humor centers around Hägar's interactions with his longship crew, especially "Lucky Eddie" (when on voyages or during periodic sacking and looting raids).
 Sometimes the humor would be at the tavern with the other Vikings, or Hagar dealing with his family, who are not like stereotypical Vikings.
 Supporting characters include his overbearing, nagging and occasionally jealous wife, Helga; their brilliant and sensitive son, Hamlet; their pretty but domestically hopeless daughter, Honi; Helga's pet duck, Kvack; Hägar's loyal and clever dog, Snert, and other secondary, recurring characters.

 Illustration style

 Hägar the Horrible uses a clear, sparse editorial-style line drawing, with minimal foreground or background detail, shading or embellishment.
 Observers argue this is likely derived from Dik Browne's experience as a courtroom illustrator and illustrator of maps of important World War II battles before 1942, plus his experience as an illustrator (Staff Sergeant) attached to a U.S. Army Engineer unit where he drew technical diagrams, maps, and other documents requiring very clear depictions.
-Before Hägar, Browne was best known for co-creating the comic strip Hi and Lois with his partner, Beetle Bailey creator Mort Walker.
+Before Hägar, Browne was best known for co-creating the comic strip Hi and Lois with his partner Mort Walker, who created the comic strip Beetle Bailey.
 Browne was reportedly the real-life inspiration for the character Plato, the intellectual private in Beetle Bailey.